 - In terms of calculations, the pay-out of call risk is calculated similarly to the call option as the issuer may or may not call the bond.

-This has been a guide to what is call risk and its definition.
-Here we discuss the example of a call risk along with explanation and its important points.
+This has been a guide to what is called risk and its definition.
+Here we discuss the example of a call risk along with an explanation and its important points.
 You can learn more from the following articles –